 Kristin Phillips-Hill was elected to serve York County residents in the Pennsylvania Senate in 2018 after serving two terms in the House of Representatives.

 She takes her responsibility to manage taxpayer dollars very seriously.
-She does not participate in the State Employees Retirement System or health insurance program, and she commutes to and from Harrisburg using her own vehicle without accepting mileage reimbursement.
+She does not participate in the state’s pension program or health insurance program, and she commutes to and from Harrisburg using her own vehicle without accepting mileage reimbursement.

 Community involvement is a staple in Kristin’s life.
-Her extensive volunteer experience includes serving on the board of directors for both the York County Convention and Visitors Bureau and York County History Center.
+Her extensive volunteer experience includes serving on the board of directors for both Explore York and York County History Center.

 Kristin earned a bachelor’s degree in political science and a master’s degree in public policy from Rutgers University.